Cursor (user interface): Pointer trails and animation

 Pointer trails can be used to enhance its visibility during movement.
 Pointer trails are a feature of GUI operating systems to enhance the visibility of the pointer.
 Although disabled by default, pointer trails have been an option in every version of Microsoft Windows since Windows 3.1x.
+The option was likely included to improve cursor visibility on low-cost DSTN panels included in laptops of the era.
+Due to the typically high response times of these passive-matrix displays, rapid mouse movements would cause the cursor to intermittently vanish.

 When pointer trails are active and the mouse or stylus is moved, the system waits a moment before removing the pointer image from the old location on the screen.
 A copy of the pointer persists at every point that the pointer has visited at that moment, resulting in a snake-like trail of pointer icons that follow the actual pointer.
 When the user stops moving the mouse or removes the stylus from the screen, the trails disappear and the pointer returns to normal.

 Pointer trails have been provided as a feature mainly for users with poor vision and for screens where low visibility may become an issue, such as LCD screens in bright sunlight.

 In Windows, pointer trails may be enabled in the Control Panel, usually under the Mouse applet.

 Introduced with Windows NT, an animated pointer was a small looping animation that was played at the location of the pointer.
 This is used, for example, to provide a visual cue that the computer is busy with a task.
 After their introduction, many animated pointers became available for download from third party suppliers.
 Animated pointers are not without their problems.
 In addition to imposing a small additional load on the CPU, the animated pointer routines did introduce a security vulnerability.
 A client-side exploit known as the Windows Animated Cursor Remote Code Execution Vulnerability used a buffer overflow vulnerability to load malicious code via the animated cursor load routine of Windows.